cw2981/FMSCG/README.md

 This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+Things you may want to cover: The test suite currently only has one test, most of the application was build prior to learning rspec.

-* Ruby version
+* Ruby version: 2.5.3

 * System dependencies

-* Configuration
+* Configuration: database postgresql

 * Database creation

-* Database initialization
+* Database initialization: initialize virtual environment, Using puTTy and virtual box, enter directory where file is located.
+Use command

-* How to run the test suite
+* How to run the test suite: using rspec gem, to test run $bundle exec rspec.

 * Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Deployment instructions deployed to heroku using SSH paegent key. uses github and heroku commands.

 * ...